 Trevecca Okholm, Kingdom Family: Re-Envisioning God’s Plan for Marriage and Family (Cascade Books, 2012).

-James K. A. Smith, “Liturgies of the Home,” in You Are What You Want: The Spiritual Power of Habit (Brazos Press, 2016).
+James K. A. Smith, “Liturgies of the Home,” in You Are What You Love: The Spiritual Power of Habit (Brazos Press, 2016).

 John H. Westerhoff III, Will Our Children Have Faith?
 (Morehouse, 2000).